Sourcing from China and quality assurance

 BACKGROUND

-Traditionally one of primary benefits of sourcing from China is lower product manufacturing costs.
-Notwithstanding increasing labour costs in recent years, Chinese suppliers still offer competitive prices compared to that available from western factories.
+Traditionally on, one of the primary benefits of sourcing from China is lower product manufacturing costs.
+Notwithstanding increasing labour costs in recent years, Chinese suppliers still offer competitive prices compared to those available from Western factories.

 SOURCING STRATEGY